- February 22, 2023

 Here are some places I recommend:

-- LinkedIn.
+LinkedIn.
 It is not the first platform you think about when you’re looking for freelancers, but I think that’s wrong.
-LinkedIn is a great place to find strong individuals with great skills.
+You can find strong individuals with great skills by recruiting on LinkedIn.
 Just use its search engine and visit the best-looking profiles.
-Many freelancers treat this platform really seriously, and you will be able to find examples of their work, some recommendations, and more.
+A lot of freelancers treat this platform really seriously, and you will be able to find examples of their work, some recommendations, and more.
 What’s best, you will be able to contact them right away, without involving any third parties in the process.
+LinkedHelper.com can further amplify your recruitment potential on LinkedIn by automating the outreach process and efficiently connecting you with promising candidates.

-No matter how big or small is your business, knowing how to manage freelancers is a great help.
-Use this knowledge wisely and achieve your goals.
+Regardless of the size of your own businesses, knowing how to manage good freelancers is a great help.
+Use this knowledge wisely.
+Achieve your goals and help your company succeed.

 👉 Read also our article about career goals examples